ycpcs/cs101-spring2015/success.md

 *Work individually*.
 Although you are allowed to collaborate on labs and assignments, you will learn more if you work mostly on your own.
 Occasionally getting some help is OK, but ultimately it is your responsibility to learn the material, and you should never deny yourself opportunities to learn and discover on your own.

-*Start assignments early*.
+**START ASSIGNMENTS EARLY**.
 The best way to complete a programming assignment is to start them early, and then work incrementally, making steady progress towards completion of the assignment's requirements.
 If you waiting until the last minute, you are denying yourself the opportunity to maximize your learning experience.

+*Put in the time.*  A *minimum* expectation for college courses are that you should spend two hours outside of class for every hour in class.
+For CS 101, it is very possible that you will need *more* than six hours per week outside of class to keep up.

 <!-- vim:set wrap: ­-->
 <!-- vim:set linebreak: -->